Limych/media_player.linkplay/README.md

 * Restart Home-Assistant again.

 ### Warning !!!
-This **will overwrite** the previous **LinkPlay Sound Devices Integration** component if you had it installed.
+This **will overwrite** the previous **Linkplay Sound Devices Integration** component if you had it installed.
 Also the configuration settings are not backwards compatible so **you will have to adjust** them as documented below otherwise it may break your system.
 To avoid this, make a backup of your previous linkplay config and remove it from your Home Assistant instance.
 Also uninstall/delete the previous linkplay component and restart Home Assistant.

 [Support forum](https://community.home-assistant.io/t/linkplay-integration/33878/133)

 ### Example configuration entry

-1. To add LinkPlay device to your installation, add the following to your `configuration.yaml` file:
+1. To add Linkplay device to your installation, add the following to your `configuration.yaml` file:

     ```yaml
     # Example configuration.yaml entry